Hydrology-IFH/diag-eff/README.md

 ## How to cite

-In case you use `diag-eff` in other software or scientific publications, please reference this module.
+In case you use `diag-eff` in other software or scientific publications, please reference this package.
 It is published and has a DOI.
 It can be cited
 as:

     Schwemmle, R., Demand, D., and Weiler, M.: Diagnostic efficiency – specific